-This is a powerful test and is often used to test the normality or lognormality of the data set under study (Gilbert 1987).
-ProUCL performs this test for samples of size 50 or smaller.
-The Scout (EPA 1999) software package (currently under revision and upgrade) will extend the S-W test for samples of size up to 2000.
+This is a powerful test and is often used to test the normality or lognormality of a data set under study (Gilbert 1987).
+ProUCL 4.00.02 performs this test for samples of size upto 50.
+However, in the revised version, ProUCL 4.00.04 (an upgrade of ProUCL 4.00.002), S-W test has been extended for samples of size upto 2000 (Royston 1982).
 Based upon the selected level of significance and the computed test statistic, ProUCL also informs the user if the data are normally (or lognormally) distributed.
 This information should be used to obtain an appropriate UCL of the mean.
 The program prints the relevant statistics (such as the S-W test statistic, slope, and correlation) on the Q-Q plot of the data.
 For convenience, normality, lognormality, or gamma distribution test results for 0.05 level of significance are also displayed on the Excel-type output summary sheets.
+It should be noted that in the revised ProUCL 4.00.02, for samples of sizes $\leq$ 50, an approximate p-value associated with S-W test is also displayed.
+For samples of size >50, only approximate p-values are displayed.